spiffe/spike/docs/quickstart.md

 system.
 The steps may slightly differ if you are using a different operating system.

+// Also go installed?
+Would be nice to have at least since the project is in go.

 [ubuntu]: https://ubuntu.com/

 Here's the OS details that we are testing this guide on: